 Creating a template¶

 To create a template for an event you need to know what the event type and optionally the alert type is.
+For detail on this, please refer to event and alert type reference documentation.

 To start using custom event templates create a directory called templates in NAV’s etc-directory, and inside that directory you create the alertmsg directory.
 And finally inside this directory you can add event templates using the following structure: